ischrot/ischrot.github.io/teaching/ws22_23/node.md

 : - Programming language: Python
   - You get templates that you have to complete.
   - The templates are a single Jupyter notebook for each sheet (sometimes accompanied by a Python file with auxiliary functions)
-  - A Python tutorial will be available soon.

 Submission procedure
 : - Both the theoretical and the programming exercises are submitted digitally.